-(b) "management" means the employer.
+(c) "management" means the employer.

-36. Inspector.- (1) The inspectors appointed under section 10 of the Factories Act, 1934 (XXV of 1934), and such other persons, not being Conciliators appointed under this Act, as the Provincial Government may, by notification in the official Gazette appoint, shall be inspectors for ensuring compliance with the provisions of section 34 and section, 35 within the local limits assigned to each.
+Inspector.
+36. (1) The inspectors appointed under section 10 of the Factories Act, 1934 (XXV of 1934), and such other persons, not being Conciliators appointed under this Act, as Government may, by notification in the official Gazette appoint, shall be inspectors for ensuring compliance with the provisions of section 34 and section, 35 within the local limits assigned to each.